Orr–Sommerfeld equation

+The linear neutral stability curve for plane Poiseuille flow as predicted by numerically solving the Orr-Sommerfeld equation.

 The Orr–Sommerfeld equation, in fluid dynamics, is an eigenvalue equation describing the linear two-dimensional modes of disturbance to a viscous parallel flow.
 The solution to the Navier–Stokes equations for a parallel, laminar flow can become unstable if certain conditions on the flow are satisfied, and the Orr–Sommerfeld equation determines precisely what the conditions for hydrodynamic stability are.

 The equation is named after William McFadden Orr and Arnold Sommerfeld, who derived it at the beginning of the 20th century.

 Formulation

 A schematic diagram of the base state of the system.
 The flow under investigation represents a small perturbation away from this state.
 While the base state is parallel, the perturbation velocity has components in both directions.